rabbyt3s/snaprecon/README.md

 # SnapRecon

 A Python-based reconnaissance tool for authorized security testing that discovers subdomains, captures screenshots, and analyzes web applications using local keyword analysis.
+Optionally, it can scan common TCP ports and include the results in the HTML report without altering results.json.

 ## Overview